-The United Nations Sustainable Development Goals (SDGs) have been developed to make the world more sustainable by 2030 by addressing challenges such as poverty, inequality, climate, environmental degradation, prosperity, peace and justice.
+The United Nations Sustainable Development Goals (SDGs) have been developed to make the world more sustainable by 2030.
+They address challenges such as poverty, inequality, climate, environmental degradation, prosperity, peace and justice.
 The SDGs can only be achieved if governments, businesses, civil society and citizens work together.
 The United Nations has produced 17 SDGs and 169 targets that describe the road map of ambitions to build a more sustainable future by 2030.

-Although we fully support the aspiration of all 17 SDGs, we've decided to focus on four specific goals where we think we can make a real contribution through what we do everyday - delivering water and sanitation to 15 million customers across London and the Thames Valley.
+Although we fully support the aspiration of all 17 SDGs, we've decided to focus on four specific goals.
+We believe we can make a real contribution to these four goals through what we do every day.
+This is the delivery of water and sanitation to 15 million customers across London and the Thames Valley.
 We’ve reported on our contribution to the SDGs over the past two years in our CR&S Report and Annual Report.
-Supporting the SDGs is not an additional task for our business - it is part of what we do every day.
+Supporting the SDGs isn't an additional task for our business - it's part of what we do every day.

-We provide clean and safe water and sanitation to 15 million customers, the equivalent of almost 25 percent of the UK population, 24 hours a day, 7 days a week, 365 days a year.
+We provide clean and safe water and sanitation to 15 million customers, almost 25 percent of the UK population.
+We do this 24 hours a day, 7 days a week, 365 days a year.
 Every day we supply 2.6 billion litres of drinking water and treat around 4.6 billion litres of sewage.
 Outside the UK, we’re working with WaterAid to help deliver its vision of a world where everyone, everywhere, has access to safe water and sanitation.
-In 2019/20, our employees raised £266,058 for WaterAid, a charity we’ve supported for 38 years, with a further £32,987 of income pledged.
-This money will be used as part of our four year ‘Thames loves Malawi’ campaign which aims to build partnerships, share knowledge and empower people in Malawi, particularly local council officers and water board employees, to make a sustainable change in two towns.
-Through fundraising and capacity development support, we have helped make clean water, decent toilets and good hygiene normal for more people living in Kasungu and Mponela.
+We've supported WaterAid for 38 years.
+In 2019/20, our employees raised £266,058 for WaterAid, with a further £32,987 of income pledged.
+This money will be used as part of our four year ‘Thames loves Malawi’ campaign.
+The campaign aims to build partnerships, share knowledge and empower people in Malawi, particularly local council officers and water board employees, to make a sustainable change in two towns.
+Through fundraising and capacity development support, we've helped make clean water, decent toilets and good hygiene normal for more people living in Kasungu and Mponela.

 We’re working to increase the amount of renewable energy we generate, helping to increase the share of renewable energy in the UK and global mix.
 In 2019/20, we generated over 23% of our own electricity needs from renewable sources.
 We have two wind turbines at sites in east London and Solar Panels at 43 sites, including Europe’s largest floating solar panel array at our Queen Elizabeth II Reservoir.
 Self-generating our own renewable energy reduces our greenhouse gas emissions and avoids the equivalent of around £32 million a year in energy costs.